github/GitHub-for-Startups-HQ/README.md

 </details>

  ## Program Resources and Events
 Our startup program mixes in person education and networking events, live and pre-recorded content, and much more.
-You can always keep up with what's going on by looking out for our monthly newsletter, as well as any emails you recieve from startups@github.com.
+We have an [additional page of resources](https://github.com/github/GitHub-for-Startups-HQ/blob/main/Resources%20Page.md) on this repo, but You can always keep up with what's going on by looking out for our monthly newsletter, as well as any emails you recieve from startups@github.com.
 We do our best to make sure any email you recieve from us is beneficial in some capacity, so don't send us to spam! 😊

 📓 **Would you like to be featured?**